sbatson5/imposter-syndrome-blog/content/posts/2019-06-07---The-Art-of-the-Code-Review.md

 The `filter` method is more descriptive in this case -- when we see this, we know we're getting a subset of our `crew`.
 We understand what is going on much faster.
 A `for` loop can do anything and at first glance, we can't tell what is going on.
-So, although both of these do the same thing, the second one *describes the intent* and I'd say that comment is worth making.
+So, although both of these do the same thing, the second one <strong>describes the intent</strong> and I'd say that comment is worth making.

 ## How to comment